mcroteau/Today/README.md

 ## Run
 * clone repo
 * cd into Sequence
 * run project
     `mvn jetty:run -Dspring.profiles.active=Dev`

 The project is completely open source.
-You just can't make a profit from it.
+You just can't make money from it.

 DFW7S282